hantsy/building-restful-apis-with-springmvc-gitbook/overview.md

 * JPA

 	Based on JDBC specification, JPA provides a high level ORM abstraction and brings OOP philosophy to interact with traditional RDBMS.
+Hibernate and EclipseLink also support NoSQL.

 * Hibernate

-	In this sample application, Hibernate is used as a JPA provider.
-Most of time, we are trying to avoid to use a provider specific APIs, make the codes can be run in other containers.
+	In this sample application, Hibernate is used as the JPA provider.
+Most of time, we are trying to avoid to use a provider specific APIs, make the codes can be run cross JPA providers.

 * Spring Data JPA

-	Spring Data JPA simplifies using JPA in Spring, including a united `Repository` to perform simple CRUD without coding, simplfied type safe Criteria Query and QueryDSL integration, a simple auditing implementation, simple pagination of query result, Java 8 Optional and DateTime support etc.
+	Spring Data JPA simplifies using JPA in Spring, including a united `Repository` to perform simple CRUD without coding, simplfied type safe Criteria Query and QueryDSL integration, a simple auditing implementation, simple pagination support of query result, Java 8 Optional and DateTime support etc.

 	Check the Spring Data samples in [Spring4 sandbox](https://github.com/hantsy/spring4-sandbox).

 We also used some third party utilities, such as [Lombok project](https://projectlombok.org/) to remove the tedious getters and setters of POJOs.

 For testing purpose, Spring test/JUnit, Mockito, Rest Assured will be used.

 ##Smaple application